ExchangeBC/concierge/docs/FUNCTIONAL_SPEC.md

 ###### Scenario: User has forgotten the password associated with the User’s account when attempting to sign in
 Given the User is viewing the sign in page
 And the User has forgotten the password associated with the User’s account
-When the User clicks “Forgotten Your Password?”
+When the User clicks "Forgotten Your Password?"
-Then the User is directed to the forgot password page
+Then the User is directed to the forgot password page.

 ###### Scenario: User supplies a valid email address when requesting to reset the User’s password
 Given the User is viewing the forgot password page
 And the User has an account
 When the User enters a valid email address
-And clicks “Reset Password”
+And clicks "Reset Password"
 Then the User is directed to a confirmation page
-And the User is sent an email with a link to reset the password associated with the User’s account
+And the User is sent an email with a link to reset the password associated with the User’s account.

 ###### Scenario: User supplies an invalid email address when requesting to reset the User’s password
 Given the User is viewing the forgot password page
 When the User enters an invalid email address
-Then the User is presented with an error message, “Please enter a valid email.”
+Then the User is presented with an error message, "Please enter a valid email."

 ###### Scenario: User has submitted a request to reset the password associated with the User’s account
 Given the User has requested the password associated with the User’s account to be reset
 And the User has received the reset password email
-When the User clicks “Reset Your Password” in the reset password email
+When the User clicks "Reset Your Password" in the reset password email
-Then the User is directed to the reset password page
+Then the User is directed to the reset password page.

 ###### Scenario: User supplies new password and correctly re-enters the new password when attempting to reset the User’s password
 Given the User is viewing the reset password page
 When the User enters a new password and re-enters the new password correctly
-And clicks “Reset Password”
+And clicks "Reset Password"
-Then the User is directed to a confirmation page
+Then the User is directed to a confirmation page.

 ###### Scenario: User supplies new password and incorrectly re-enters the new password when attempting to reset the User’s password
 Given the User is viewing the reset password page
 When the User enters a new password and re-enters the new password incorrectly
-Then the User is presented with an error message
+Then the User is presented with an error message.

 ##### Change Password

 ###### Scenario: User wants to change the password associated with the User’s account
 Given the User is signed in
 And the User is viewing the User’s profile
-When the User clicks “Change Password”
+When the User clicks "Change Password"
-Then the User is directed to the change password page
+Then the User is directed to the change password page.

 ###### Scenario: User supplies current password and new password correctly when attempting to change the User’s password
 Given the User is viewing the change password page
 When the User enters the User’s current password and new password correctly
-And clicks “Update Password”
+And clicks "Update Password"
-Then the User is directed to a confirmation page
+Then the User is directed to a confirmation page.

 ###### Scenario: User supplies current password incorrectly and new password correctly when attempting to change the User’s password
 Given the User is viewing the change password page
 When the User enters the User’s current password incorrectly and new password correctly
-And clicks “Update Password”
+And clicks "Update Password"
-Then the User is presented with the error message, “Please enter your correct password.”
+Then the User is presented with the error message, "Please enter your correct password."

 ###### Scenario: User supplies current password and new password correctly and new password confirmation incorrectly when attempting to change the User’s password
 Given the User is viewing the change password page
 When the User enters the User’s current password and new password correctly but re-enters the new password confirmation incorrectly
-Then the User is presented with the error message, “Password confirmation doesn’t match original password.”
+Then the User is presented with the error message, "Password confirmation doesn’t match original password."

 #### All Users